Zenithsiz/dcb/dcb-iso9660/src/lib.md

 # ISO 9960 Implementation

-This module implements the `ISO-9660` (ECMA-119) filesystem specification within the [`Filesystem`] struct, which takes in a [`CdRom`](dcb_cdrom_xa::CdRom).
+This crate implements the `ISO-9660` (ECMA-119) filesystem specification within the [`Filesystem`] struct, which takes in a [`CdRom`](dcb_cdrom_xa::CdRom).

 # Layout